aniketsays/Name-Lister/README.md

 This is a Name Generator Project, created in ReactJS.
 This is my first ReactJS project.

+The project is live, and can be checked out at : http://aniketsays.github.io/Name-Lister

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).